jhou2/docs.review.ninja/installation/index.md

 ---
 <h1 id="installation">Installation</h1>

 To install and run your own instance, go to https://github.com/reviewninja/vagrant.review.ninja.

-This is a vagrant box/salt provisioning to get you set up for developing on ReviewNinja as quickly as possible.
+This is a vagrant box/salt provisioning to help get you set up developing on ReviewNinja as quickly as possible.

 Set up the environment
 ----------------------